qweasd1/Refactor/ideas/PS/CMU_SE_PHD_v2.md

 }

 ```
+Finally, I think Plaid like many other modern language did a nice job on incorperate what used to be design pattern into language features and support more better complie time check.
+The AEminium also attracts me for its parallel algorithm.
+I used to develop some complex multi-thread programs and I know different kind of lock can have dramatically impact on parallel program especially when the synchronous logic happens frequently.
+I used to dream I could write intelligent meta-program to automatically choose the best execution out and I thought that's what AEminium want.
+Hope I could have chance to optimize AEminium parallel algorithm in the future.

 ### My ideas on Wyvern
 In enterprise software development, we tends to decompose our application into suitable sub domain.
 There is always an issue when